electricimp/AzureIoTHub/examples/README.md

 ### Check Telemetry ###

-1. On the **Device Explorer** page of your application in [IoT Central](https://apps.azureiotcentral.com/), open the device you want to check telemetry of:
+1. On the **Device Explorer** page of your application in [IoT Central](https://apps.azureiotcentral.com/), open the device you want to check telemetry of.

 ![IoT Central Open The Device](./example_imgs/IoTCOpenDevice.png)